Statistics at a Glance

 - To enter or transit through these reserves a permit is required.
 In 2016-2017, the Department issued 5,770 transit permits of which approximately 70 per cent were issued on-line with an auto-approval function.

 - The ALT estate includes 155 regional and remote Aboriginal communities and 28 town based reserves, with an approximate population of 12,000 inhabitants.

 - 17 of the 20 largest Aboriginal communities are located on ALT estate.
 The five largest are: Bidyadanga, Balgo, Warburton, Kalumburu and Jigalong.

-- There are 260 existing leasing arrangements which constitute approximately 13 million hectares (or 54%) of the ALT estate.
+- There are over 290 existing leasing arrangements which constitute approximately 13 million hectares (or 54%) of the ALT estate.